6 research teams grouped into 3 axes make up the Nice Institute of Chemistry

 Human and Environmental Radiochemistry

-The team "Chemical and Radiochemical Mechanisms in the Environment" dedicates its researches to the fate and impact of stable and radioactive isotopes on the hydrosphere, biotope and human.
-The approach consists in combining analytical and molecular chemistry for a comprehensive description of the transfer processes, accumulation and internalization of radioisotopes including human nuclear toxicology.
-Concerning the human compartment, the major aim is the characterization of the interaction between radioelements and biomolecules or model biomolecules, combining analytical techniques such as radiometry and spectroscopic tools such as radiometry, IR-TF and XAS.
-The team is equipped with laboratories allowing work with Th, U in weighable amounts and transuranic elements in trace amounts.
+The "Human and Environmental Radiochemistry" team devotes its research to the fate and impact of stable and radioactive isotopes on the hydrosphere, the biotope and humans.
+The approach consists of combining analytical and molecular chemistry for a complete description of the transfer, accumulation and internalization processes of radioisotopes including human nuclear toxicology.
+Concerning the human compartment, the major objective is the characterization of the interaction between radioelements and biomolecules or models of biomolecules, combining analytical techniques such as radiometry and spectroscopic tools such as radiometry, IR-TF and XAS.
+The team is equipped with laboratories allowing work with Th, U in weighable quantities and transuranic elements in trace amounts.

 Eco-Compatible Materials and Polymers

-The “Eco-Compatible Materials and Polymers” team is part of a sustainable development approach and the promotion of a bio-based economy.
+The “Eco-Compatible Materials and Polymers” team is part of an approach to sustainable development and the promotion of a biosourced economy.
 The activities under this theme concern the synthesis, development and characterization of biosourced and/or eco-compatible polymers, composites and nanocomposites.
-The aim is to find alternatives to compounds derived from petrochemicals, to develop sustainable processes for producing such materials, to valorize certain compounds derived from plant biomass, to valorize by-products from industry and biorefineries, to find alternatives to the use of compounds that are toxic and harmful to the environment, and to improve the properties of these new materials thanks to fillers or natural fibres.
-The compounds studied are derived from raw materials that do not compete with food.
-Materials based on biobased polymers, derived from renewable resources, are an emerging field, most of which are at early stages of development.
+This involves finding alternatives to compounds from petrochemicals, developing sustainable processes for the production of such materials, valorizing certain compounds from plant biomass, valorizing by-products from industry and biorefineries, to find alternatives to the use of toxic and environmentally harmful compounds, and to improve the properties of these new materials using fillers or natural fibers.
+The compounds studied come from raw materials that do not compete with food.
+Materials based on bio-based polymers, derived from renewable resources, constitute an emerging field, most of which are at early stages of development.
 Plant biomass therefore represents an inexhaustible and diversified source of raw material.